 Westminster Hall debates

-On Tuesdays and Wednesdays there are two one and a half hour debates and three half hour debates.
+On Tuesdays and Wednesdays there are two one and a half hour debates and three half hour debates in Westminster Hall.
 The longer debates are intended for broader subjects where a number of MPs will want to speak.
 The shorter debates may focus on an issue that an MP may want to raise about their constituency.

 Each government department responds to the debates every other week according to a rota.